Giveth/giveth-beta-docs/docs/doc4-giveth-1-simulation.md

   just get new ones)
 * Getting all states from network (and cache it to in next runs just get new ones)
-* **Sync DACs**: If there is any dac in network and for any reason it's not in feathers-giveth, it create these DACs
+* **Sync Communities**: If there is any community in network and for any reason it's not in feathers-giveth, it create these Communities
 * **Sync Campaigns**:  If there is any campaign in network and for any reason it's not in feathers-giveth, it create these Campaigns
 * **Sync Traces**: If there is any trace in network and for any reason